CodeNobility/CodeNobility/README.md

 - 👋 Hi, I’m prince gupta
 - 👀 I’m interested in both web development and data analysis.
-I enjoy building interactive and user-friendly websites, as well as diving into data analysis using tools like Python, Pandas, and Jupyter.
+I enjoy building interactive and user-friendly websites, as well as diving into data analysis using tools like Python, Pandas, Seaborn, Matplotlib, NumPy, SQL, Excel, Jupyter and Tableau.
 Outside of coding, I'm passionate about playing cricket and exploring the world of data on and off the field.
-- 🌱 I’m currently learning web technologies and data analysis tools.
+- 🌱 I’m currently learning Fronted web technologies and Mastering data analysis tools.
 - 📫 How to reach me ...
     - GitHub : [@CodeNobility](https://github.com/CodeNobility)
     - Email : princegupta1726@gmail.com